szu-niuma/Visual-RFT/README.md

 </a>

 ## 📢 News
-- 🚀 [02/26/2025] We release our paper.
+- 🚀 [02/28/2025] We release our paper.
-- 🚀 [02/25/2025] We upload our training datasets to <a href="https://huggingface.co/collections/laolao77/virft-datasets-67bc271b6f2833eccc0651df">Huggingface</a>.
+- 🚀 [02/28/2025] We upload our training datasets to <a href="https://huggingface.co/collections/laolao77/virft-datasets-67bc271b6f2833eccc0651df">Huggingface</a>.
-- 🚀 [02/25/2025] We release **ViRFT** repository and our training code.
+- 🚀 [02/28/2025] We release **ViRFT** repository and our training code.

 ## 💡 Highlights
-- 🔥 **Visual Reinforcement Fine-tuning (ViRFT)**: We introduce Visual Reinforcement Fine-tuning (**ViRFT**), which extends reinforcement learning with verified rewards on visual perception tasks that are effective with limited data for fine-tuning.
+- 🔥 **Visual Reinforcement Fine-tuning (Visual-RFT)**: We introduce Visual Reinforcement Fine-tuning (**Visual-RFT**), which extends reinforcement learning with verified rewards on visual perception tasks that are effective with limited data for fine-tuning.
 - 🔥 **Verified Rewards**: We design different **verified rewards** for different visual tasks that enable efficient, high-quality reward computation at a negligible cost.
 This allows the seamless transfer of DeepSeek R1's style reinforcement learning strategy to the multi-modal domain.
 - 🔥 **Extensive Experiments**: We conduct **extensive experiments** on various visual perception tasks, including fine-grained image classification, open vocabulary object detection, few-shot object detection, and reasoning grounding.
 - 🔥 **Open Source**: We fully **open-source** the training code, training data, and evaluation scripts on Github to facilitate further research.